Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Gus in the Saloon.
 * Check the garbage can next to George's house.
 * Meet George + Alex inside of their house.
 (Alex finishes his workout and leaves his room at 4 PM.)
 * Go back to the farm.
+(Leave all of the foragables at the Bus Stop on the ground for now.)
 * Empty your inventory.
 Keep the tools.
 * Clear a path to the Backwoods.
 Exit to the Backwoods around 6:10 PM.
 * Meet Linus outside of his tent.